How to Inflate a Soccer Ball: 7 Fast and Easy Steps

 Insert the Pump Needle Tip inside the Valve

-Use Pressure Gauge to Check Air Pressure
+Use a Pressure Gauge to Check Air Pressure

 Summary